 - Wear bug spray, especially at lower elevation

-- Wear longer garments when possible, especially when at lower elevation
+- Wear longer garments when possible, especially when at a lower elevation

 - Use contraceptives when having intercourse